Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-31 - Conduct backup testing to confirm that all the production systems can be backed up simultaneously or as needed and the restore is working within an expected time frame.
+### SAP-31 - Conduct backup testing to confirm that all the production systems can be backed up simultaneously or as needed and the restore is working within an expected time frame

 **Category: Disaster Recovery**